reeshuffled/web-dev-primer/README.md

 ```
 **Further Reading**: [For vs. For-in vs. For-of vs. forEach](https://thecodebarbarian.com/for-vs-for-each-vs-for-in-vs-for-of-in-javascript)
 **Advanced Reading:** If you want to make an object iterable, you can use [Object.entries/values/keys()](https://javascript.info/keys-values-entries)

+## Credits
+Many code examples and explanations were taken and modified from [Learn JavaScript in Y minutes](https://learnxinyminutes.com/docs/javascript/), except they were updated to use a more modern form of JavaScript (ES6).